Two Ingredient Pre-Poo Recipes For Natural Hair

 Originally published on August 6, 2018

 The most popular way to pre-poo is simply with an oil or an oil blend.
-My oil works amazing for a pre-poo.
+My oil works amazing for a pre-poo (use code TY10 for 10% off).
 I pretty much pre-poo every other time I wash my hair.
 If I’m going to do a full deep conditioning session, I’ll use some oil to massage my scalp and detangle a bit prior to washing.
 If I know I’m busy that day and will only leave my deep conditioner on in the shower for about 10 minutes, I pre-poo with something a little extra, to make sure my hair gets more love.

 I leave these treatments in anywhere from 20-40 minutes, but I have left them on longer because I’m running around.
 The ingredients I use are always 100% natural so I’m not worried about them causing any damage.
 I also don’t worry about build up, because if I’m doing something like this I’m definitely about to shampoo/clarify.

 Today I’m sharing 10 pre-poo recipes that only require two ingredients each!

 Avocados are rich in vitamins, they contain protein, iron, amino acids and folic acid which all aid in hair growth and length retention.

 “Bananas improve manageability and shine, prevent and control dandruff, and moisturize your scalp.
 Bananas are rich in potassium, natural oils, carbohydrates, and vitamins, which help soften the hair and protect the hair's natural elasticity, preventing split ends and breakage.” [http://www.hairfinity.com]

 Honey is great scalp soother and has antifungal properties to make sure your hair stays healthy.